New Member Inductions:

 Lodge Leadership Development Conference:

 All Lodge and Chapter Officers, Advisers, and interested Arrowmen are invited and encouraged to attend this training seminar.
 The LLDC includes various sessions on leadership, the role of Chapters and Advisers, unit elections, American Indian heritage and other topics of interest to Arrowmen.
 Goals are established for the new year and new lodge officers are able to showcase their abilities.

 Wednesday Night Dance Pageant:

-The Wednesday Night Dance Pageants, held during Camp Old Indian resident camp, are put on by the Atta Kulla Kulla Lodge Dance Team with the cooperation of the camp staff.
+The Wednesday Night Dance Pageants, held at Camp Old Indian, are put on by the Atta Kulla Kulla Lodge Dance Team with the cooperation of the camp staff.
 These Pageants are held each week of camp.
 You are encouraged to attend at least one of the Dance Pageants each year.
 This is a good way that showcases the AIA and what it has accomplished throughout the year.

 Summer Brotherhood Ceremonies:

-Every Tuesday night, Brotherhood questioning is held at resident camp.
-Every week throughout the summer the individuals who pass the questioning are honored in a Brotherhood ceremony.
+Every Tuesday night, Brotherhood questioning is held at the resident camp.
+Each week throughout the summer the individuals who pass the questioning are honored in a Brotherhood ceremony.
 For those of you who are Ordeal members, this would be a great time for you to consider sealing your membership in the Order of the Arrow.
 To locate the requirements for brotherhood, click on the “get your bars!” tab on the home page.

 Vigil Honor Call-Out:

-The Vigil Call-Out is a very important event in the Lodge, since this is the time when the Vigil nominees for the year are presented.
+The Vigil Call-Out is a very important event in the Lodge because the Vigil nominees are announced for the upcoming year.
 For every 50 active members in the Lodge, only one may be nominated for the Vigil Honor.
-The Call-Out is held as part of the Wednesday program activities the same night as the Lodge Cookout.
+The Call-Out Ceremony is held as part of the Wednesday program activities the same night as the Lodge Cookout.
 After Call-Out, there is a reception in the Dining Hall for all new Vigil candidates and their families, along with current Vigil members.

 Another great event for Arrowmen and their families to enjoy fellowship – and FOOD!
-The Lodge Cookout is typically held the Wednesday evening of the sixth week of summer camp at Camp Old Indian.
-There is a lot of great BBQ and fellowship for all.
+The Lodge Cookout is typically held on a Wednesday evening during summer camp at Camp Old Indian.
+There is a catered BBQ meal and fellowship for all.
 Everyone in your family is invited to attend.